Arup-paul/vue-js-basic-to-advance/README.md

-#VUe js all of need
+#VUE js all of need
-  - Vuex
+  - VUEX